Before the Brooklyn Bridge, There Was This Bridge!

 A sense of scale that feels almost impossible for its time

-The John A. Roebling Suspension Bridge wasn’t just a success.
-It was a prototype.
+The John A. Roebling Suspension Bridge wasn’t just a success; it was a prototype.

 A Direct Line to New York